 - One foot forward: an interesting site with info on hiking, amongst others, from a network of nature lovers living in Andros

-- Great info, maps, routes on Best Trails in Andros from AllTrails
+- Great info, maps, and routes on Best Trails in Andros from AllTrails

 What else can I see on Andros Island?